npidros-hub/npidros-hub/progress.md

 > got almost every task in first attempt. also now im learning smarter on 3/7 when 1yr ago it was overloaded on 9/7

-two days left untill all my exams will end. learned alot of things in spring period from school/pc/documentations, who dont knows im learning reverse engineering too. hacked even most obfuscated exe/dll/web services, listening/hosting, burping, injections, xor keys, bytecode stuff, etc.
+two days left untill all my exams will end. learned alot of things in spring period from school/pc/documentations, who dont knows im learning reverse engineering too. got source of even most obfuscated exe/dll/web services, listening/hosting, burping, injections, xor keys, bytecode stuff, etc.

 and im very happy from those day~^ thx for reading my message~ other days will be funnier with classes, lists, hashes and c# dirictories. maybe i will also host something open-sourced by me